Special Weather Statement issued for Cape Decision to Salisbury Sound Coastal Area by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Ruby Mountains and East Humboldt Range by NWS
+Special Weather Statement issued for Bottineau, Burke, Divide, Dunn, McHenry, McKenzie, McLean by NWS

-Effective: 2022-08-19 15:04:00 PDT Expires: 2022-08-19 17:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Ruby Mountains and East Humboldt Range; South Central Elko County A strong thunderstorm will impact portions of central Elko County through 515 PM PDT At 450 PM PDT, Doppler radar was tracking a strong thunderstorm near Deeth, moving northeast at 10 mph.
-HAZARD...Winds in excess of 30 mph and pea size hail.
-SOURCE...Radar indicated.
-IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Wells, Deeth, Angel Lake and Star Valley.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPH
+Effective: 2022-08-20 06:23:00 CDT Expires: 2022-08-20 09:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Bottineau; Burke; Divide; Dunn; McHenry; McKenzie; McLean; Mercer; Mountrail; Oliver; Renville; Sheridan; Ward; Williams PATCHY DENSE FOG IN NORTHERN AND CENTRAL NORTH DAKOTA THIS MORNING Patchy dense fog will reduce the visibility to one quarter mile or less across northern and central parts of North Dakota this morning.
+Motorists should be prepared for rapidly changing visibilities, and should use extra caution traveling.
+Use low beam headlights and be extra cautious at intersections and railroad crossings.
+The fog is expected to dissipate by mid to late morning.

 weather.gov